Saturday, November 12, 2011

 1988: Steve Miller set out on his first concert tour in six years.

-1990: Ronnie Dyson ("(If You Let Me Make Love to You Then) Why Can't I Touch You", a Top 10 song from 1970) died at age 40 of heart failure and lung disease.
+1990: Ronnie Dyson, who starred in the original production of Hair and was a solo artist ("(If You Let Me Make Love to You Then) Why Can't I Touch You" from 1970) died in Philadelphia, Pennsylvania of heart failure and lung disease at the age of 40.

 1990: The Very Best of Elton John was the #1 album in the U.K.